singhanveshak/smol_projects/README.txt

 USAGE: $>./gandalf.sh <path_to_stegno_file>

 ------------------parrot.sh------------------
-This script aniamtes a parrot dancin' n vibin' in your terminal !
+This script animates a parrot dancin' n vibin' in your terminal !
+Code's original but this is someone else's idea and they colored it too (just google "parrot in terminal")!
 USAGE: $>./parrot.sh

 -------------ascii-art-generator.py-------------